Macedonian League

 • the Macedonian [sic] Human Rights Movement International (a.k.a.
 MHRMI).

-Below, the Macedonian League exposes images used for this campaign by the FYROM Slav organizations in question and their online followers who help promote the so-called "Macedonian [sic] Genocide" by using photos of genocide and war out of context - thus, showing their collective lack of morals when it comes to the promotion of their anti-Greek agenda.
+Below, the Macedonian League exposes images used for this campaign by the FYROM Slav organizations in question and their online followers who help promote the so-called "Macedonian [sic] Genocide" by using photos of genocide and war out of context - thus, showing their collective lack of morals when it comes to the promotion of their anti-Greek, racist agenda.

 The pictures below portray a side-by-side comparison of the fraudulent use of historical photos (left) versus the authentic images (right).

-Please see to it that you immediately remove all offending out-of-context photos purporting to show the so-called "Macedonian [sic] Genocide" because you will be exposed to the world for this disgusting, shameful anti-Hellenic endeavor.
+Please see to it that you immediately remove all offending out-of-context photos online purporting to show the so-called "Macedonian [sic] Genocide" because you will be exposed to the world for this disgusting, shameful anti-Hellenic and racist endeavor.
 We will not quit until all these pictures are removed by you and your supporters.

 THIS PAGE CONTAINS